Do you want to integrate payment gateway and get paid online without any hassle?

 In this post, I will show you the Stripe integration that can be incorporated by using the free version.

 To set up the Stripe with the WPPayForm, you need to come down to your WordPress admin panel.
 Then hit on WPPayForm → Settings → Stripe Settings.

 In the Stripe settings page, you will get two types of modes baring a radio button.
-First one is for Test Mode, and the next one is for Live Mode.
+The first one is for Test Mode, and the next one is for Live Mode.
 It’s highly recommended to stay in Test Mode until you’ve completed setting up your payment forms.
 When you are in Test Mode, any number can be used as test card numbers and payment provided by Stripe.

 Now, open up your WordPress admin dashboard by opening a new tab.
-Next, copy and paste Stripe API keys from your Stripe account to your Stripe Settings of WPPayForm Pro settings page.
+Next, copy and paste Stripe API keys from your Stripe account to your Stripe Settings of the WPPayForm Pro settings page.

 It means you can start by copying your Publishable key (starts with “pk_test”), switching to your Paymattic admin tab, and pasting it into the appropriate text box.

 Then, the same should be applied for the Secret key (starts with “sk_test_”).

 Put the business name you are doing, and you can set a checkout logo on your payment form using the Checkout Logo option.

 After adding the required information, don’t forget to click on the Save Settings button.
 Then WPPayForm will be connected with your Stripe account.

 Step4: Creating payment form

 Now, you have a configured payment gateway with the WPPayForm plugin.
 Next, you need to create a payment form to place it on your website as a gateway to make transactions.
 To learn more about the types of form configurations available within the plugin, please visit our demo site.

 Once you click on the button, a pop-up will appear with some predefined forms, you can a number of predefined form templates available out there.